puentesarrin/selene/README.rst

 * Luigi Van (`@fdb713 <https://github.com/fdb713>`_)
 * Liangyi Zhang (`@SidneyZhang <https://twitter.com/SidneyZhang>`_ in Twitter)

 I want to improve this project with your help...
-I will watch to all of your pull-requests!
+I'm looking forward for all of your pullrequests!

 .. _Tornado: http://www.tornadoweb.org/
 .. _PyMongo: http://api.mongodb.org/python/current/